 Who are the families who partner with Habitat for Humanity?

-Habitat homeowners play a hands-on role in eliminating those barriers, beginning with the sweat equity hours they perform.
+Habitat homeowners play a hands-on role in the homeownership process, beginning with the sweat equity hours they perform.
 To fulfill sweat equity hours, they work alongside volunteers to help build and renovate the places they will call home.
-They attend financial education and budget planning classes.
-Some help staff the local Habitat ReStore; others serve on committees or help out in the local Habitat office.
+Some also work toward this requirement by putting in time at their local Habitat ReStore, while others may serve on committees or help out in their local Habitat office.
 Future homeowners are also required to attend financial education and budget-planning classes.

 Habitat and the families who partner with us understand that a home is a far-reaching investment.
 A home is a strong foundation on which the families who partner with Habitat can grow and thrive.